RoyiAvital/Projects/CalcDistanceMatrix/README.md

  *  In matrix form the first index is the one which is contiguous in memory.
 This means in MATLAB those are the columns of the array while in C those are the rows of the array.
  *  Vanillat Implementation - Tries to be compiler friendly and let the compiler do the Vectorization.
  *  SSE / AVX Implementation - Implement the distance calculation between 2 vectors using SIMD (`SSE4` / `AVX2`) Intrinsics (See [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)).
+ *  In all configurations the compiler is allowed to generate `AVX2` code (Namely code might not work on CPU's without `AVX2` support unless the user change the appropriate flag).

 ## Results